drug-design/course/docs/chapters/molecular-similarity.md

 ### Why Does Consensus Scoring Improve the Results?

-Mathematically speaking, consensus scoring improves the results in cases where individual errors are independent of each other: they cancel out.
+<button  class='playb' onclick='playAudio(this)' data-mp3-name='molecular-similarity/why-does-consensus-scoring-improve-results-a4434e3c'><i class='fa fa-play' aria-hidden='true'></i></button>Mathematically speaking, consensus scoring improves the results in cases where individual errors are independent of each other: they cancel out.
 This is not true in every case, but on average better results are obtained.
 On the other hand, if the predictions errors are not (at least partly) independent of each other, consensus scoring is unable to improve results.
 *[nce]: New Chemical Entity: a compound not previously described.